weppos/whois/README.md

       puts nameserver
     end

-This feature is made possible by the *Whois* record parsers.
+This feature is made possible by the <tt>Whois</tt> record parsers.
 Unfortunately, due to the lack of a global standard, each WHOIS server requires a specific parser.
 For this reason, the library doesn't support all existing WHOIS servers.

 If you create a new parser, please consider releasing it to the public so that it can be included in a next version.